deckhouse/virtualization/docs/FAQ.md

 ## How to redirect traffic to a virtual machine?

-The virtual machine operates within a Kubernetes cluster, so directing network traffic to it is similar to directing traffic to pods.
-To route network traffic to a virtual machine, the standard Kubernetes mechanism - the Service resource is used, which selects target objects based on labels (selector).
+The virtual machine operates within a Kubernetes cluster, so directing network traffic to it is similar to routing traffic to pods.
+To route network traffic to a virtual machine, Kubernetes uses a standard mechanism — the Service resource, which selects target objects using labels selectors.

-1. Create a service with the required settings.
+1. Create a Service with the required settings.

-   For example, consider a virtual machine with the label `vm: frontend-0`, an HTTP service exposed on port 80/443, and open SSH on port 22:
+   For example, consider a virtual machine with the label `vm: frontend-0`, an HTTP service exposed on ports 80 and 443, and SSH access on port 22:

     ```yaml
     apiVersion: virtualization.deckhouse.io/v1alpha2